apollographql/apollo-kotlin/CONTRIBUTING.md

 Please note that we will not accept pull requests for style changes.

-## API compatibility
+## API evolution

 Apollo Kotlin observes [semantic versioning](https://semver.org/).
 No breaking change should be introduced in minor or patch releases.
+See our [evolution policy](https://www.apollographql.com/docs/kotlin/v4/essentials/evolution) for more details.

 The public API is tracked thanks to the [Binary compatibility validator](https://github.com/Kotlin/binary-compatibility-validator) plugin.